derekk024/derekk024.github.io/README.md

 # derekk024.github.io

-Personal portfolio site for selected projects in quantitative research, software engineering, and applied ML.
+Personal portfolio site for selected projects in quantitative research, software engineering, and machine learning.

 I’m a Computer Science & Mathematics student at UCLA.
-I like building end-to-end systems: data pipelines, models, evaluation, and the tooling around them.
+I like building end-to-end systems to solve problems.

 ## What you’ll find here
 - Selected projects from my resume (public writeups + limited code where appropriate)
 - Short technical notes on design choices and evaluation
 - Links to demos, reports, and reproducible subsets of work

-Some projects are intentionally partial (for privacy, IP, or because they’re part of ongoing work).
+Some projects are intentionally partial (for privacy or because they’re part of ongoing work).
 When that’s the case, I share the approach, experiments, and results I can stand behind without leaking anything sensitive.

 ---